-[Ad] It’s Children’s Mental Health Week, and there are few things more important than the emotional wellbeing of our kids.
-But, being a good parent is hard, and getting it right is harder.
+There are few things more important than the emotional wellbeing of our kids.
+But, being a good parent is hard, and getting it right is harder, yet it’s never felt more vital than right now.
 Before we can think about how to help foster the qualities that will see our children thrive in the face of adversity, it’s necessary to first understand the characteristics of a resilient child.

 What Is Resilience?

 Resilience is the capacity to cope with and adapt to, stressful and/or distressing situations.
 Avoidance doesn’t work as a strategy, because difficult life events are inevitable at some point; therefore it’s critical that we’re adequately equipped to face and overcome trauma.